5 secrets of marketing a self-published book

 6. Follow up after the giveaway- No matter what product you end up giving away, it is vital to have a good follow-up.
 Many of the people who joined your giveaway will unsubscribe from your social media and email list without a follow-up.

-The biggest failure of my whole marketing campaign for my Amazon Social media was doing a mail merge campaign.
+The biggest failure of my whole marketing campaign was doing a mail merge.
 I had read online about a guy who went from 10 email subscribers to over 100 social media subscribers by making a list of his LinkedIn contacts and sending a blast of emails with just the first name changed.
 I tried mail merges three times over the month, and not only did people not respond, but I only got one response out of over 100 emails I sent out.
 I did not know that there was a SECRET to why people were not subscribing.
-Want to know what the secret is?
-Download my free eBook right now that will teach you how to get sales and earn the trust of strangers.

 These are the five marketing tips that I used to gain my skills.
 Here is a screenshot of my sales over the first nine days of my book being sold.